Bipolar Disorder

 Bipolar disorder is characterized by recurrent mood disturbance mixed with mania/hypomania + depression.
 Thought to be a bridge between unipolar depression and Schizophrenia spectrum disorders.
 The genetic link in Bipolar disorder is stronger than that of Unipolar depression, but less than that of Schizophrenia.

-BPID: 0.6%.
-BPIID: 0.3%.
-M:F 1:1.
-3-4 manic episodes per year in our setting.
-Mania is more common in men than women.
-Mixed episodes are more common in women (w/ rapid cycling).
-Rapid cycling is more common in women (≥ 4 episodes per year).
-High risk of relapse post-delivery in women of childbearing age.
-More common in High SES.
+Mania is more common in men than in women.
+Mixed episodes are more common in women.
+Rapid cycling is also more common in women (≥ 4 episodes per year).
+There is a high risk of relapse post-delivery in women of childbearing age.
+It is more common in individuals with a higher socio-economic status (SES).

 25-50% of patients attempt suicide in the depressive phase.
 15% complete suicide.